-This exhibition comprises 119 pieces spanning more than three decades, and will include both artists’ most recent works.
+This exhibition is composed of 119 pieces spanning more than three decades, and will include both artists’ most recent works.
 Iconic photographs by Joel-Peter Witkin include “Olympia” 1974, and “Las Meninas” 1987, among his small– and large–scale works.
 Jerome Witkin’s masterful large painting “The German Girl” 1997 will be among his important pieces shown in this exhibition, joined by two monumental early drawings of the mid-’80s, ruminating on a mythologized Van Gogh and his most recent paintings reflecting on Van Gogh as archetype.

 Joel-Peter Witkin is renowned as the creator of elaborately staged and often erotically charged scenes exploring grand themes of religion, sex and mortality.
 His provocative, sometimes abject, imagery is frequently populated by social outcasts, dwarves, persons with extraordinary physical attributes and deformities, hermaphrodites, and other ‘outsiders,’ and created a sensation as early as the 1980s, and particularly in museum exhibitions in the early ‘80s at the Stedelijk in Amsterdam and San Francisco Museum of Modern Art.